 How to have a positive attitude when dealing with cancer

 Before you go on, you should know that cancer is a very serious illness and should not be taken lightly.
 You need to seek professional medical advice at the soonest time and receive the right treatment.
 Affirmations or positive thinking is but a tool to help you through the process and not a way to overcome it.

 Now, how do you maintain a sane mind and be positive to boot?
 Well, our minds are incredibly powerful, and we need to tap into our subconscious to change the way we approach things.

-Lots of us have self limiting beliefs that likely was imposed upon us since young or unknowingly by people around us, be it family, friends, or colleagues.
+Lots of us have self-limiting beliefs that likely were imposed upon us since young or unknowingly by people around us, be it family, friends, or colleagues.

 When that happens, we restrict ourselves and get stuck with thoughts that might be harming us.
 With positive affirmations, we can slowly change the way our inner thoughts work and become better.